 Attending HVAC schools Ohio can open a lifetime of opportunities.
 Some graduates choose to enroll in apprenticeships under master technicians.
 Others go right to work in entry-level positions and then work their way toward earning $25 per hour or more.
 More education also benefits experienced workers, who learn new skill sets and improve their potential for promotions.
 With the right training, virtually anyone can get a great job.

-- Diploma: Heating, Ventilation, and Air Conditioning/RefrigerationLocations: DaytonICM School of Business & Medical Careers provides career-based degrees to students wishing to work in the fields of Business & Computers, Medical Services, Fashion, or Tourism.
+- Heating and Air ConditioningICM School of Business & Medical Careers provides career-based degrees to students wishing to work in the fields of Business & Computers, Medical Services, Fashion, or Tourism.

 - Diploma: Heating, Ventilation, A/C, and RefrigerationLocations: Cleveland